 Depart on an overnight flight to Bergen.

-Arrive in the Hanseatic town of Bergen, the gateway to the fjordlands.
+Arrive in the Hanseatic town of Bergen, the gateway to the Norwegian fjords.
 Stroll historic Bryggens Wharf, a UNESCO World Heritage site, before embarkation.

 Today enter lovely Nordfjord, the "gateway to the glaciers".
-We spend the morning at the end of the fjord, where we are transported up the Loen Valley via coach through some incredibly beautiful scenes: a turquoise-colored lake on one side and breathtaking mountains all around.
+Spend the morning at the end of the fjord, where you are transported up the Loen Valley via coach through some incredibly beautiful scenes: a turquoise-colored lake on one side and breathtaking mountains all around.
 A number of relatively flat trails lead along valleys shaped by massive glaciers (more strenuous hikes are also an option).
-And, we walk to a tongue of the large Kjenndal Glacier.
-This afternoon be on deck as our ship sails back out of the fjord amid high peaks.
+And, walk to a tongue of the large Kjenndal Glacier.
+This afternoon be on deck as the ship sails back out of the fjord amid high peaks.

 The Lofoten Archipelago is an enchanting area of picturesque villages by the sea backed with jagged peaks.
-By Zodiac, view nesting seabirds: Atlantic puffins, razorbills, and guillemots.
-Later, go ashore on the island of Vaeroy, where cod fishing is still a major part of the economy.
-Be on deck to cruise into one of the most famous fjords in Norway, the short yet dramatic Trollfjord, and search the cliffs for Norway's mythical beings—trolls.
+Go ashore on the island of Vaeroy, where cod fishing is still a major part of the economy, and take a Zodiac cruise in search for Atlantic puffins, razorbills, and guillemots.
+Later, head to the ship's deck as it glides through Trollfjorden, one of Norway’s most dramatic fjords.

 There’s no denying that the Norwegian fjords are beautiful, and today you explore places along the Norwegian coastline that raise the standard of landscape-pulchritude to new heights.
 The nimble ship enters Tysfjorden, where mile after mile of vertical walls surround you and only a few small villages cling to the rocky shores.
 Zodiac and kayak along steep-walled fjords, and find inspiration in the birch forests and tumbling waterfalls.
-The U-shaped valley of Hellemobotn cuts nearly to Sweden and has a trail to hike almost to the border.
+The U-shaped valley of Hellemobotn cuts nearly to Sweden.

 Tromso is known as the “gateway to the Arctic” because so many Arctic expeditions originated here.
 Visit the Polar Museum and the Arctic Cathedral, where the unique architecture evokes snow and icebergs.